 A few years ago, I absolutely HATED laundry.
 Yes, I despised doing it.
+I considered hiring some commercial laundry companies because I hate doing it so much!!
 All of it: washing, folding, hanging up, and putting away.
 I often saw posts on social media about it with: “I hate doing laundry!” or “laundry again?!” or “This pile of laundry never ends!”
 All of those posts, along with my own detest of laundry, got me thinking about why I hated my own laundry so much.
 When I looked deeper into my disgust of laundry (which seems so trivial), God reminded me of some things and convicted me.

 First, God reminded me of the days I didn’t have as much laundry to wash.
 I didn’t have as much laundry to wash when I only had to do my own laundry when I was still living at home.
 I realized I only had all this laundry to do once I married the love of my life.
 God had answered a prayer and brought my husband and I together.
 When we got married, my laundry load doubled.
 I didn’t mind being married to my husband; yet I complained about doing his laundry.
 I mean, if I complained about something as simple as doing his laundry, what did he think?
 Did he think that my detest for laundry meant that I didn’t love him?
 Would he think that if I complained about washing his clothes, that I would complain about something bigger if he were to get sick, have surgery, or something like that and I had to do more than just wash his clothes?
 (Note: My husband is way too sweet to think things like this and he never did.
 These were just my own thoughts and convictions.)